How Well Do You Actually Understand Emotional Manipulation and Unhealthy Relationships?

 Our overconfidence is part of what makes us an easy target.
 And manipulative people know it.

-The American Psychological Association disagreed, as they invited me to present it at their annual conference later that same year.
+Luckily, the American Psychological Association disagreed, as they invited me to present it at their annual conference later that same year.
+It was a big relief to find my work was not actually inappropriate at all.

 Anyway, I digress.